-At the conclusion of an academic term (Fall, Winter, Spring), any student who has completed both that and the previous trimester with a GPA below 2.0 on a 4.0 scale in all enrolled courses shall be placed on scholastic probation.
-This fulfills the provision CIF 205 B(1)(d), which states that student load must comprise at least “20 semester periods” of work which Stevenson reads as a full academic load of 5 core classes or four AP/Honors classes for that period.
+At the conclusion of an academic term (Fall or Spring semester), any student who has completed both that and the previous semester with a GPA below 2.0 on a 4.0 scale in all enrolled courses shall be placed on scholastic probation.
+This fulfills the provision CIF 205 B(1)(d), which states that student load must comprise at least “20 semester periods” of work, which Stevenson reads as a full academic load of five core classes or four AP/Honors classes for that period.

 If a student's grades meet the eligibility requirement at the mid-term indicator period, they may continue on probation in that season, but it is only term end “transcript” grades that will determine eligibility or probationary status for the following season.
 As per CIF regulations [CIF 205 B (3)], summer course work may not be included to calculate GPA in order to determine eligibility.